eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The Cyclone DDS CXX API simplifies and extends how data can be read or taken.
-To handle the data some, ``LoanedSamples`` is declared and created which loans samples from the Service pool.
+To handle the data some, ``LoanedSamples`` is declared and created which loan samples from the Service pool.
 Return of the loan is implicit and managed by scoping:

 .. code-block:: C++